Unoqwy/grafika.nvim/README.md

 ### Component Builder

 As you just saw, grafika works by drawing components.
-The component builder is a powerful and covenient way easily create complex UIs with highlight groups, etc.
+The component builder is a powerful and convenient way easily create complex UIs with highlight groups, etc.

 ```lua
 local gk = require("grafika")